Brihadeeshrk/NPTEL-JAVA/README.md

 [Week 1: Question 2](https://github.com/Brihadeeshrk/NPTEL-JAVA/blob/master/Program1_2.java) To find the largest among three numbers x, y, and z.

-[Week 1: Question 3]() Consider First n even numbers starting from zero(0) and calculate sum of all the numbers divisible by 3 from 0 to n.
+[Week 1: Question 3](https://github.com/Brihadeeshrk/NPTEL-JAVA/blob/master/Program1_3.java) Consider First n even numbers starting from zero(0) and calculate sum of all the numbers divisible by 3 from 0 to n.
 Print the sum.

+[Week 1: Question 4]() To check whether the number is an Armstrong number or not.